Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Gnomish Envoy and Rugnur now disappear upon reaching their final objectives in the Hills of the Shorbear Clan quest.

+* Terrain
+- New forest tileset rock graphics (by Exidelo).

 * Units
 - The Kriegers and Speerkampfers of the Bernice and Dere Tribes get a 50% damage bonus for a certain duration after disembarking from a transport ship.